variadico/noti/docs/noti.md

 The variable `slack.channel` can be set to a channel like `#general` or `#random`.
 You can also set it to someone's username, like `@jaime` or `@variadico`.

+### Telegram

+Open your telegram app, and start a conversation with the [BotFather](https://telegram.me/botfather) and use the `/newbot` to get the BotFather to create your bot and lastly copy and keep the bot token

 ## Reporting bugs